Soul of New Orleans

 A woman with blonde hair pulled into a bun meticulously checked the delivery, reconciling the various delivery boxes with her list.
 Soul, ever the showman, didn't miss a beat.
 "Morning, Love!" he greeted, his voice a warm tenor in the bustling kitchen.
 Then he started singing her a personalized serenade.
 "Ann has her choice of any maaan…" I looked around and no one indicated this was unusual.
 “She is the queen of the scene and so beautiful…” Soul’s melody filled the tight space.
 Ann checked the last box and permitted a half-smile.
 Then I realized where we were: Peristyle!
 I was shocked, this was the hottest restaurant in the city!
 And I was standing in the kitchen next to the chef and owner, who everyone raved about.
 I kept on task moving boxes into cold storage, but inside I was starstruck.

-We continued our route, but I couldn’t believe I’d just delivered meat and fowl to one of the best restaurants in New Orleans.
+We continued our route, but I couldn’t believe I’d just delivered meat and poultry to one of the top restaurants in New Orleans.
 The truck's tires were bouncing over uneven cobblestones, past overflowing trash bins and puddles of stale urine.
 But my nose was insulated with glorious beef dew, and I was catching views of lush private courtyards.
 The morning light brought the Creole townhouse colors to life and it all seemed increasingly vibrant and good.
-Plus, I'd become more familiar with elements of the delivery routine: load the boxes on the hand truck in order, follow Soul’s lead, and don’t leave the truck door unlocked again.
+Plus, I'd become more familiar with elements of the delivery routine.
+Load the boxes on the hand truck in order, follow Soul’s lead, and don’t leave the truck door unlocked again.

 Each stop was a portal into a different world, a backstage pass to the city's culinary heart.
 And we were essential to its beat -- or at least that’s how I felt when I wheeled through the back entrance with a stack of goods.
 We’d go to the cold storage while the kitchen workers were in high gear: pans sizzling, trays going in ovens, and orders shouted across the din.
 One time a chef ran up to us and cut open a box to grab a handful of pork chops he needed right away.
 Soul smoothly dealt with it all, his infectious energy and flirty songs weaving moments of levity into the hectic environment.